-The National Trust approached 999 to create a distinct identity and promotional campaign for their annual Walking Festival the ‘Great British Walk’.
-The challenge was not only to create a compelling campaign that would get the British public on their feet, but to help fulfil the Trust’s wider strategic priority of ‘getting people out and about’ and ‘closer to nature’.
+The National Trust approached 999 to create a distinct identity and promotional campaign for their annual Walking Festival, the ‘Great British Walk’.
+The challenge was to create a compelling campaign that would get the British public on their feet, and fulfil the Trust’s wider strategic priority of ‘getting people out and about’ and ‘closer to nature’.
 Walking was a key activity in shifting perceptions of the Trust away from simply being ‘custodians of stately homes’ towards ‘providers of great outdoor experiences’.
-Thus our aim was to increase understanding and support for the vast array of outdoor spaces in their care.
+Our aim was to increase understanding and support for the vast array of outdoor spaces in their care.

 The Big number

 A 1,596% increase in the number of participants

 2012 was a busy year for the British public, with the Olympics and Jubilee to enjoy, but our campaign had the cut-through it needed to deliver some impressive results.
 Overall, 1.09m people took part which exceeded the campaign target by 992,000.

 A visual identity to reflect what makes walking great

 We created a flexible, highly visual identity to reflect what really makes walking great - what you discover along the way, breathtaking views, getting close to nature, reaching summits and ultimately making memories with family and friends.
 The simple signpost graphic for the campaign is both flexible and recognisable and can be built upon in coming years, creating a more recognisable event for the future.
 As the campaign’s key objective was to encourage the public to share their favourite walks, we designed a montage style of imagery, evoking a sense of personal memories and experiences.

 Dispelling the idea that walking is just about getting from A to B